basp/sakura/SAKURA.md

 #### $string_utils
 A set of utilities that help dealing with strings.

+### Action queue
+Although this is mostly just some verbs on the `$actor` class it's useful to discuss this framework separately.

 ### Libraries
 #### $actions
 Every action should be registered with this object as a *property* so that it is easy to lookup and queue.
 This is mostly a placeholder object for some general help.